phorton1/Arduino-esp8266/readme.md

 for more information.

-BTW, all of this stuff was old and then became re-activated when I did my weird "Tumbller" project.
+BTW, all of this stuff was old and then became re-activated when I did my weird *Tumbller project*.
 So there is also a bunch of esp8266 stuff there which actually supercedes this stuff.

 In addition to the esp8266Serrver this project contains the following more or